Skip to Main Content

 Other car insurance coverage for a Dodge Charger

-When driving a Dodge Charger, finding cheapest car insurance by opting for minimum coverage may not always be the best choice.
+When driving a Dodge Charger, opting for minimum coverage to land the cheapest car insurance premium may not always be the best choice.
 If you have a loan on your Charger, the bank usually requires full coverage insurance.
 Even if you own your car outright, insurance experts recommend higher levels of liability for better financial protection.
 According to data from the Insurance Institute for Highway Safety (IIHS) and the Highway Loss Data Institute (HLDI), Dodge Chargers have a drastically higher claim frequency rate across all six major insurance coverage types, making coverage selection paramount.
 Below are some additional car insurance coverage types worth considering:

 • Higher bodily injury and property damage limits: The base-level Dodge Charger has a 159 percent higher claim frequency for bodily injury claims than average.
 Since bodily injury coverage pays for medical payments for others when you are at fault for an accident, you may want to consider working with your insurance agent to increase your liability limits.